robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 "normal" remote work.
 Stress from non-work situation is much greater during the pandemic.
 Employers can help by minimizing stressors from work.

-Model online relationship-building for others.
-Conduct relationship-building in an "open" forum (e.g. a company-wide Slack channel).
-This will model to others how to create online relationships.

-Over-communicate.
-Repeat yourself often.

 #### Watch For Work-From-Home Habit Problems

-If you care about your team, which you must in order to inspire the trust required to lead, then you will help them to work from home.
+If you care about your team, which you must do in order to inspire the trust required to lead, then you will help them to remain healthy as they work from home.

-Be on the lookup for evidence of burnout.
+Be on the lookout for evidence of burnout.
 Many employees tend to work *more* when transitioning to a WFH environment, rather than less.

 Also be on the lookout for loneliness.
 Note that one need not be alone to be